EliB24/Google-Capstone-project-Cyclistic-Case-Study/README.md

          y = "Number of rides", fill = "User type") + scale_fill_manual(values = c("member" = "#6495ED", "casual" = "#66CDAA"))
 ```
+Temporal usage patterns reveal that casual riders are most active on weekends, with a significant peak on Saturdays and Sundays.
+In contrast, members show a more even distribution, with a strong presence on weekdays, especially Monday to Friday.
+This likely reflects commuting behavior among members versus leisure usage among casuals

+The time-of-day breakdown reinforces this pattern: casuals are more active in the afternoon and evening, while members’ activity is concentrated during morning and late afternoon hours, consistent with standard workday commuting windows

 ![Number of rides by User type and Part of day](Images/Number_of_rides_by_User_type_and_Part_of_day.png)
 ```{r}
 data_rideable_type %>% ggplot(aes(x = rideable_type, y = count, fill = type)) +